billc0sta/Aerospec/docs/docs.md

 ```
 #### String.merge
 `String.merge(substrs...)` concatenates variable argument `substrs...` into a new one.
-a runtime error is raised if one of `substrs...` is not of type string.
+a runtime error is raised if:
+- one of `substrs...` is not of type string.
 `String.merge(str1, str2, str3)` takes the same effect as: `str1 + str2 + str3`.
 example:
 ```